-To join our email list, schedule a pre-application meeting for your specific proposal, or request a workshop for a group of 10 or more people, contact us at firstname.lastname@example.org.
+To schedule a pre-application meeting for your specific proposal, or request a workshop for a group of 10 or more people, contact us at firstname.lastname@example.org.

-Green roof projects will undergo an advanced schematic, 75%, and 100% design review process with a two-week DEP review time for each phase.
+Green roof projects will undergo an advanced schematic, 75%, and 100% design review process with a two-week review time for each phase.
 Funding for green roofs is determined by green roof area (GRA) and soil depth.
+The minimum project amount must be $50,000.
 The schedule below outlines the maximum reimbursement rate for green roof projects.
-Projects below the minimum criteria, 1.5″ soil depth and 3,500 SF, are not eligible for grant funding.
+Projects below the minimum criteria, 1.5″ soil depth and 5,000 SF, are not eligible for grant funding.

 |* The reimbursement rate for SF of planted area over 20,000 SF is calculated using 50% of the rate shown above|

 Before submitting a grant application, we encourage potential grantees to review the Legal Agreement and Restrictive Covenant that are required to participate.
-Questions, please email firstname.lastname@example.org.
+Please email questions to email@example.com.